anshul1204/anshul1204-capstone-MAT496/README.md

 ## Plan
 I plan to execute these steps to complete my project:

-[TO-DO] Step 1: Project Initialization & Environment Setup
+[DONE] Step 1: Project Initialization & Environment Setup
 This step prepares the notebook, installs dependencies, and sets up the environment needed for the system to run.

 [TO-DO] Step 2: Secure API Configuration & System Access